Stephan Lichtsteiner: Early years

 Lichtsteiner was born in Adligenswil, Canton of Lucerne and played for the local football club.
 He left home as a teenager to play for Grasshopper Zürich.
 While living in Zürich he completed a banking apprenticeship with Credit Suisse but ultimately chose a career in football.

 Club career

 Grasshopper

 Lichtsteiner made his first team debut with Grasshopper Zürich during the 2001–02 season in the former Nationalliga A (now the Swiss Super League) but only made one league appearance.
 The following season, he began to establish himself as a first team regular and helped the club to the league title.

 Lille

-During the 2004–05 season Lichtsteiner sealed a transfer to French side Lille OSC as one of five Swiss players to enter Ligue 1 during the summer of 2005.
+During the 2004–05 season Lichtsteiner sealed a transfer to French side Lille OSC as one of five Swiss players to enter Ligue 1 in the summer of 2005.
 He became a regular in his first season and helped Lille to a third-place finish to secure a Champions League spot.
-His last season ended disappointingly as Lille finished seventh in the league and missed out on European football next season just by a point.
-However he ended the season with 4 goals, his highest tally.
+His last season ended disappointingly as Lille finished seventh in the league and missed out on European football next season by a single point.
+However, Lichtsteiner ended the season with 4 goals, his highest tally.